vnguyenbfb/vnguyenbfb.github.io/_posts/2023-09-02-Countries and Energy Usage Statistics.md

 Brazil magnificently has the maximum % Renewable Energy (69.65%) while South Korea has the minimum % Renewable Energy (2.28%) out the top 15 GDP ranking countries.
 Brazil's % Renewable is quite far ahead of those of the two biggest economies which are the U.S (11.57%) and China (19.75%).

-We will find the mean of percent Renewable of the top 15 GDP ranking and compare their percent Renewable to that value.
+Here is how percent Renewable of each country in the top 15 GDP ranking looks compared to the average percent Renewable of the top 15 countries.
 ```
 def Compare_Renewable ():
     df = adding_avgGDP()